Malizma333/line-rider-web-guide/pages/scripting_tutorials/layer_automation.md

 ### Toggling Single Layers

 Here is a basic example of using layer automation code.
-It defaults to hiding the base layer at all times, and hides the second layer after a short time period.
-Note that in this extended version, we are only defining and returning the cases where layers should be hidden, and in all other cases, layers will be shown by default.
+It hides the base layer at all times, hides the second layer after a couple of seconds, and shows all other layers.
+Note that in this extended version, we are only defining the cases where layers should be hidden, and in all other cases, layers will be shown by default.
 This is because of the `return true;` statement at the end.

 ```js
 window.subscribe=(e=window.store,t=e=>e,i=()=>{})=>{let s;function n(){let n=t(e.getState());n!==s&&i(s=n)}let r=e.subscribe(n);return n(),r},window.subscribe(window.store,({simulator:{engine:{engine:{state:{layers:e}}}}})=>e,e=>{for(let[t,i]of(window.idToIndex=[],[...e].entries()))window.idToIndex[i.id]=t});